handyman5/acd_fuse/README.markdown

 ====
 2015-03-31
 ----------
+(**Update**: Several people have reported some common issues with this tool.
+If you're having trouble, please try these steps:

+* Remove the cached session (generally in /tmp/acd_fuse/sessionfile)
+* Don't run the tool with sudo or as root

+I've updated it to attempt to handle these cases, but FYI.)

 **IT LIVES**

 Since Amazon recently announced unlimited Cloud Drive storage for $60/year, I've gotten several notes asking me to revive this project.
 Who am I to deny the people what they want? :-)